Superficial thrombophlebitis is inflammation of a vein located just below the skin's surface. The inflammation is due to a blood clot.

 Superficial thrombophlebitis Symptoms

-- Warmth of tissue
+- Warmth of the area

 - Limb pain

-- Hardening of a the vein (induration)
+- Hardening of the vein

 Tests and Exams